jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 Our social cycle model applies on all events, but is easiest applied on presidential elections and economic events since they have very granular and detailed data as votes and prices, respectively.
 It can even be applied on sporting events* because a team is also a society-organism made up of members and the score is the data that can be modeled.
 The two forces are the desire of each team to win, or to go home.

-> *According to this principle, between two equally matched teams, the date and time of the sporting event decides the winner (assuming the aether has no effect).
+{{< f f="*According to this principle, between two equally matched teams, the date and time of the sporting event decides the winner (assuming the aether has no effect)." >}}

 <!-- This negates home-court advantage and explains why teams can win away from home. -->

 {{< img src="https://sorasystem.sirv.com/graphics/price.jpg" alt="Price chart" cap="Stock Prices show the Postive and Negative forces 'fighting' each other.
 These form a pattern or cycle of ups and downs just as civilizations have golden ages and dark ages" >}}